Established Program to Stimulate Competitive Research (EPSCoR)

 Pre-Proposal Solicitation Packet for FY 2021

-The NASA Office of Education has indicated that the FY19 Solicitation will be released in July.
-A release date in July means that the notice of intent will be due in September.
-The Louisiana Board of Regents needs to complete our internal selection process before the Notice of Intent is due to NASA.
+The NASA Office of STEM Engagement has indicated that the FY 20 Solicitation will be released in November.
+The Louisiana Board of Regents needs to complete our internal selection process before the Notice of Intent is due to NASA sometime in December.

 The official FY 20 Pre-proposal packet for Louisiana researchers with solicitation instructions, the notice of intent form, and Pre-proposal template is available in Word and PDF here, followed by an Excel version of the budget form.